Charlie-Porto/PineconeEngine/README.md

 ## Requirements
 - C++17 compiler (any should work)
-- As the library is still under development, the [SDL2](https://github.com/libsdl-org/SDL) and [glm](https://github.com/g-truc/glm) libraries will need to be obtained and built separately
+- The [SDL2](https://github.com/libsdl-org/SDL) and [glm](https://github.com/g-truc/glm) libraries will need to be obtained and built separately.
+Fortunately, the SDL library contains robust build instructions, and the glm library is header-only.
-  - Note: one of the primary goals of this project is to create a CMakeLists.txt file that can snag and build these dependencies as a side-effect of building the library.
-This functionality should be available soon.
 <br/>